gopartyparrot/doc/src/guide/stake-pool.md

 ## Undelegate SOL

 You can manage your stake accounts from Phantom, Solflare, or [Steaking.io](https://dashboard.steaking.io/stake).
-We recommend using steaking.io for its user friendly UI.
+We recommend using steaking.io for its user-friendly UI.

 Find the stake account you want to undelegate:

 ![](./spool/undelegate.png)

-At the end of the current epoch, you'll get the undelegated SOL back to your wallet.
+At the end of the current epoch, you'll receive the undelegated SOL in your wallet.